NIGK15001U Advanced Geoinformatics

 - Theories of advanced GIS and Geoinformatics,

-- Advanced application of GIS and Geoinformatics for spatial analysis and optimization,
+- Advanced application of GIS and Geoinformatics in spatial analysis,

 - GIS data models,